-"God-fearing" Gentiles who knew and believed the Old Testament, Paul could go to the synagogue, find a willing audience and then "reason" with them directly from the Scriptures.
-Paul did this by "explaining" and "proving" that it was necessary for Jesus to suffer unto death and to rise again from the dead as Paul tried to demonstrate that Jesus was the Messiah promised to Israel throughout the Old Testament.
-In the original language here, we are given a bit more of a clue as to how Paul did this, when Luke tells us that Paul set the Old Testament teaching regarding the Messiah, "side by side" with the account of the historical events of Jesus' death, burial and resurrection.
+By taking a closer look at this, we can learn a great deal about Paul's approach to proclamation-defense with those with whom he found common ground in the pages of the Old Testament.
+Unlike the pagan Gentiles, who did not have and did not know the Old Testament, here, when dealing with Jews and "Godfearing" Gentiles who knew and believed the Old Testament, Paul could go to the synagogue, find a willing audience and then "reason" with them directly from the Scriptures.
+Paul did this by "explaining" and "proving" that it was necessary for Jesus to suffer unto death and to rise again from the dead, that Jesus was the Messiah promised to Israel throughout the Old Testament.7 In the original language, we are given a bit more of a clue as to how Paul did this, when Luke tells us that Paul set the Old Testament teaching regarding the Messiah, "side by side" with the account of the historical events of Jesus' death, burial, and resurrection.
 Thus, Paul clearly used what we would call the apologetic arguments from fulfilled prophecy and miracle to demonstrate the truth of the Christian faith.
-Jesus was the one of whom the Scriptures spoke, because the events of his life and death, and especially his resurrection, are exactly what the Old Testament predicates of the coming Messiah.
-The very fact that the expectations of Israel's prophets all come to fruition in the historical events surrounding the life, death and burial of Jesus Christ is a very powerful and compelling argument, and Paul uses it repeatedly.